Dipak-kale/OrchidAI/README.md

 To get started with OrchidAI Retirement Management System, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/orchidai-retirement.git`
-2. Install dependencies: `pip install -r requirements.txt`
-3. Run the application: `python app.py`
+2. Run the application: `python app.py`

 For detailed instructions and API documentation, refer to the [Wiki](link-to-wiki) section.